-Browsing 40 - 50 results of 351 programs for category - Science in Action
+Browsing 40 - 50 results of 358 programs for category - Science in Action

+Th Exploratorium's lab is an unusual museum feature, allowing a greater variety of programs and exhibits about biology.
 On March 1st, we connected live with scientists aboard the scientific drilling vessel the JOIDES Resolution off the coast of Antarctica.
 Meet geologists Rob Dunbar, Carlota Escutia, and Christina Riesselman and learn about their historic expedition to Antarctica that is helping reveal the history of Earth's climate and teaching us about our climate future.
 Celebrate Pi Day— an international holiday born at San Francisco’s Exploratorium.
 Join us for a live webcast where we examine the nature of everyone's favorite mathmatical constant, 3.1415926535…ad infinitum!